Oliver Sean: Doing That and The Real Indie Project (2019 - 2020 )

 Sean joined forces with several high-profile indie musicians in 2019 to form a new musical project titled 'The Real Indie Project'.
 The singer songwriter and the musicians from his Real Indie Project released a new version of the Legendary William Bell single "Everyday will be like a holiday" as their first official single, in time to celebrate the holidays.

 Sean's album Devil is Back feat RIP (Real Indie Project) was released on 14 Aug and hit No.1 on the iTunes Blues Album charts.
-The album went on to hit the Official UK Album Download Chart Official Chart Company for the week of 21–27 August 2020 breaking into the top 50's at No. 52.
+The album went on to hit the Official UK Album Download Chart Official Charts Company for the week of 21–27 August 2020 breaking into the top 50's at No. 52.
 The album broke into the Billboard Blues Album Chart at #8 for the week of 29 August 2020.